KhosroBahrami/Person_Detect_Security_System_Deployment_C-/README.md

 To deploy SSD object detection on server, I did/prepared the following steps:

 ### Software requirements:
-Installation of Debian linux
+- Installation of Debian linux
-Installation of Bazel (to compile tensorflow) Installation of Tensorflow
+- Installation of Bazel (to compile tensorflow)
+- Installation of Tensorflow
-Installation of OpenCV
+- Installation of OpenCV
-The object detection code
+- The object detection code

-Pipeline of our system for includes the following steps:
+### Pipeline of our system includes the following steps:

-Capture the live video from camera
+- Capture the live video from camera
-Extract the images/frames from the input video
+- Extract the images/frames from the input video
-Resize every image/frame for the SSD network
+- Resize every image/frame for the SSD network
-Run the SSD network on the resized image/frame
+- Run the SSD network on the resized image/frame
-Apply the Non-Maximum Suppression algorithm to get rid of multiple detections of a single object Display the frames with the bounding box of detected objects.
+- Apply the Non-Maximum Suppression algorithm to get rid of multiple detections of a single object
+- Display the frames with the bounding box of detected objects.